The-Marcy-Lab-School/New-York-Times-API-fetch-lab/README.md

 * First, create an account and sign in.
 * Then, select the drop down in the otp right corner and select "Apps".
 * Click the "+ NEW APP" button.
 * The New York Times will assume you are a developer who plans on creating an app that uses their APIs.
-Since we are not making a _real_ application, and since we're just using these APIs for our lab, you can create give this an App Name of "Marcy Lab Practice".
+Since we are not making a _real_ application, and since we're just using these APIs for our lab, you can give this an App Name of "Marcy Lab Practice".
 * Scroll down and make sure you click "Enable" for **all** the APIs.
 * Hit the SAVE button.